andrakis/Elispidae/README.md

 Building
 --------

-Uses [Conan](https://www.conan.io/) package manager and currently requires Visual Studio 2017 or higher.
+Uses [Conan](https://www.conan.io/) package manager and currently requires Visual Studio 2015 or higher.
 Support for other compilers will be implemented in time.

 **NOTE:** Please ensure you select the appropriate build configuration in Visual Studio, according to your system settings.

-1. Open the `PocoLithp.sln` file in Visual Studio 2017 or higher.
+1. Open the correct solution file:

+   * For Visual Studio 2017 or higher, open `PocoLithp.sln`

+   * For Visual Studio 2015, open `PocoLithp2015.sln`

 2. Install the required packages depending on the build type you want: